 The unit is tested when mounted into the junction box of a PV module and connected to the cell strings of the module in a way specified by the manufacturer.
-The module has to be illuminated with enough light to conduct the tests.
-The irradiation has to be stable during the measurement.
+The module shall be illuminated with enough light to conduct the tests.
+The irradiation shall be stable during the measurement.
 At the output port a variable load is connected.